gustav-mb/PRDAT-assignments/Assignment 1/README.md

 </br>

-## Exercise 2.2
+## PLC 2.2

 Revise the function `freevars : expr -> string list` to work for the language as extended in Exercise 2.1.
 Note that the example expression in the beginning of Exercise 2.1 has no free variables, but `let x1 = x1+7 in x1+8 end` has the free variable `x1`, because the variable `x1` is bound only in the body `(x1+8)`, not in the right-hand side `(x1+7)`, of its own binding.
-There *are* programming languages where a bariable can be used in the right-hand side of its own binding, but ours is not such a language.
+There *are* programming languages where a variable can be used in the right-hand side of its own binding, but ours is not such a language.

 </br>

-## Exercise 2.3
+## PLC 2.3

 Revise the `expr`-to-`texpr` compiler `tcomp : expr -> texpr` from `Intcomp1.fs` to work for the extended `expr` langauge.
 There is no need to modify the `texpr` language or the `teval` interpreter to accomodate multiple sequential let-bindings.

 </br>

-## Exercise 2.6 (optional)
+## PLC 2.6 (optional)

 Now modify the interpretation of the language from Exercise 2.1 so that multiple let-bindings are *simultaneous* rather than sequential.
 For instance,